Katherine M. Menendez: District court service

-On September 8, 2021, President Joe Biden announced his intent to nominate Menendez to serve as a United States district judge of the United States District Court for the District of Minnesota.
-On September 20, 2021, her nomination was sent to the Senate.
-President Biden nominated Menendez to the seat vacated by Judge Joan N. Ericksen, who assumed senior status on October 15, 2019.
+On September 8, 2021, President Joe Biden announced his intention to nominate Menendez to serve as a United States district judge of the United States District Court for the District of Minnesota.
+On September 20, her nomination was sent to the Senate.
+Biden nominated Menendez to the seat vacated by Judge Joan N. Ericksen, who assumed senior status on October 15, 2019.
 On November 3, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
-On December 2, 2021, her nomination was reported out of committee by a 15–7 vote.
-On December 17, 2021, the United States Senate invoked cloture on her nomination by a 49–21 vote.
-On December 18, 2021, her nomination was confirmed by a 49–21 vote.
+On December 2, her nomination was reported out of committee by a 15–7 vote.
+On December 17, the United States Senate invoked cloture on her nomination by a 49–21 vote.
+On December 18, her nomination was confirmed by a 49–21 vote.
 She received her judicial commission on December 21, 2021.

 Notable cases

 On March 31, 2023, Menendez struck down Minnesota age limits on carrying firearms.
-On April 24, 2023, following an emergency motion filed by the Commissioner of Public Safety, Bob Jacobson, and various county sheriffs, Menendez granted a stay on the order, effectively putting a pause on the ruling.
-The Minnesota Attorney General appealed the ruling to the United States Court of Appeals for the Eighth Circuit and on July 16, 2024, they affirmed her ruling.
+On April 24, 2023, following an emergency motion filed by Commissioner of Public Safety Bob Jacobson and various county sheriffs, Menendez granted a stay on the order, effectively putting a pause on the ruling.
+The Minnesota Attorney General appealed the ruling to the United States Court of Appeals for the Eighth Circuit, and on July 16, 2024, it affirmed her ruling.

+On January 26, 2026, Menendez heard oral arguments in a case brought by Minnesota against the United States to curtail ICE operations in the state.
+The case was heard after Alex Pretti was fatally shot by federal agents on January 24 while protesting ICE activities in Minnesota.
+While acknowledging their use of racial profiling and excessive force, Menendez ruled that ICE operations may continue at full speed in Minnesota.